Arron-dong/LSRE-Mingda-Chen/Seminars/Seminarnotes.md

 Good: This reference framework is very good for me now.
 After read lots of article about the product management, I was little bit confused about the relationship between different process.
 And this framework especially the Figure 1 inside this article, directly show me the relationship and also give a better understanding about the process of product management.

-Bad: Only one thing bad, in the Figure 1, I think need to add a another factor called Competitor company, maybe author think it is contained in the market.
+Bad: At the past I think that author need to add a factor called "Competitor" into the figure1, because I think competitor is a important influencing factor for software product management, but with the learning, I think actually author didn't put lots of other factors which is less important in this figure.
+So I understand that author just want to show several most important factor.
+So my advice now is that add a factor called "Others", and shortly name, describe the other factor by text may be a good improvement for the reference framework.

 ———————————————————————————————————————————————————————